 Take a look at the 2016 & 2019 World Ventures Annual Income Disclosure Statements below and you’ll see that not only has the number of representatives dropped significantly, (225k in 2016 down dramatically to 57k in 2019), but 80% of all reps in 2016 and 85% of all reps in 2019 DIDN’T EARN A SINGLE COMMISSION FOR THE ENTIRE YEAR respectively.

-While there is no World Ventures Travel Scam going on, by their own documentation and numbers the organization seems to be trending in the wrong direction.
+While there is no World Ventures Travel Scam going on, by their own documentation and numbers the organization is trending in the wrong direction.

 And if you’re curious if solo travel could be a good fit for you, check out my article “Should I Travel the World Alone?” for all my tips on my FAVORITE way to travel!